 That is the risk of the betting type and is also why you can get more favorable odds on teams that you would think would be heavily favored.

 NBA Championship Odds: Futures Bettors

 NBA Championship Odds bettors are very speculative.
 These bettors spend a lot of time and money wagering on NBA futures bets and usually have a strong opinion on a specific team.
 This could be because of an off-season acquisition, free-agent signing, coaching change, or even a gut feeling.
 Having a bet that lasts so long before you win or lose can be fun, and some bettors enjoy that aspect of it.

-I love the Memphis Grizzlies, Los Angeles Clippers, and Milwaukee Bucks in terms of NBA Championship odds value right now, while Boston is my obvious favorite after an impressive gauntlet run to the NBA Finals in 2021-22.
 For more NBA content, check out our Lineups YouTube page for matchup previews and analysis on the direction of specific teams!

 NBA Championship Odds FAQ

 Which team won the NBA Championship last season?